All Episodes

 Yes, sure.

-I mean, it's just these he's so cocky, it's unreal.
+I mean, it's just he's so cocky.

-I think that's Scaramucci just being a nice guy if you want to know the truth.
+I think that's Scaramucci just being a nice guy, if you want to know the truth.

-Cohn said, yes, the information I gave was not accurate.
+Cohen said, yes, the information I gave was not accurate.

 Trump's attorney says, was it a lie?